GOkwori/Grizk/README.md

 ## Design Inspiration

 Grizk’s design captures the essence of modern tech elegance, leveraging a sleek, dark-themed aesthetic that echoes sophistication and innovation.
-The primary color scheme revolves around jet black (`#000`) as the background, paired with striking orange-red (`#ff4500`) accents, symbolizing energy and cutting-edge technology.
-This color combination is not only visually appealing but also enhances the readability and focus of the content across all devices.
+The primary colour scheme revolves around jet black (`#000`) as the background, paired with striking orange-red (`#ff4500`) accents, symbolizing energy and cutting-edge technology.
+This colour combination is not only visually appealing but also enhances the readability and focus of the content across all devices.

 The site maintains a responsive design, ensuring that users on mobile, tablet, and desktop can seamlessly navigate through Grizk’s interface.
 Key visual elements such as buttons, icons, and product cards are intuitively designed to stand out against the dark background, ensuring that users can quickly identify interactive components.

 A minimalist logo, designed using [LogoAI](https://www.logoai.com), is prominently displayed as the favicon and brand signature across the site.
-The logo’s clean lines and bold colors reinforce the store’s identity as a go-to destination for high-tech enthusiasts.
+The logo’s clean lines and bold colours reinforce the store’s identity as a go-to destination for high-tech enthusiasts.

 ![Grizk logo](documentation/features/logo.PNG)
 *Grizk logo*